chacematcha/Portfolio/README.md

 # CHARLIZE ALAS
 ## Charlize Alas
-- ECE studenf at Fullbright college
+- ECE student at Fullbright college

 # MORE ABOUT ME
 - I am a first-year Electronics